NASA-PDS/peppi/docs/source/cookbook.rst

 Advanced Recipes
 ================

 These recipes demonstrate complex queries and data processing workflows.
+For each advanced recipe, we provide an overview here with key code snippets, and link to **interactive Jupyter notebooks** that include complete implementations, visualizations, and explanations.

+All interactive notebooks are available in the `NASA-PDS/search-api-notebook repository <https://github.com/NASA-PDS/search-api-notebook/tree/main/notebooks/peppi-advanced>`_.

 Recipe 13: Compare Data Coverage Across Multiple Targets
 ---------------------------------------------------------

-**Goal:** Analyze how much data is available for different planetary bodies.
+**Goal:** Programmatically compare data availability across different planetary bodies.

+This recipe shows how to query multiple targets in a loop, aggregate results, and create comparison DataFrames and visualizations.

 .. code-block:: python